pocession/JapanHousePrice/README.md

 There are 11 numeric variables
 ```
 ### 4.3.2 Dealing with missing values
-We can find that missing values in variables are shown in NA or "" (Blank) in this dataset.
-We can also notice that some missing values in numeric variables are associated with specific values in character variables.
-This suggests that those variables are in a group and should handled together.
+Now we can find that missing values in variables are shown in NA or "" (Blank) in this dataset.
+Some missing values in numeric variables are associated with specific values in character variables.
+This suggests that those variables are in a group and should be handled together.
 Let's start to identify NAs in numeric variables and deal with their associated values in character variables.
 We should have 21 variables containing missing values, which are listed below.
 ```{r}
 Nblankcol <- which(sapply(Raw,function(x) any(x== "")))
 NAcol <- which(colSums(is.na(Raw)) > 0)